Coming up next, our final news roundup and information overload hour.

 I see the prices of meat.

-I'm a paleo soaring.
+I eat paleo soaring.

-I do eat a salad a day and I eat vegetables a day, and those prices are soaring as well.
+I do eat a salad a day, and I eat vegetables a day, and those prices are soaring as well.

-Um who's getting hurt the most here?
+Who's getting hurt the most here?

-Isn't it lower income, middle income people?
+Isn't it lower-income, middle-income people?

 Well, inflation is always the most regressive tax there is.

-It always hurts lowest income people the most.
+It always hurts lowest-income people the most.

 They have to fuel up their car.

-And and it's something I almost feel guilty about that I have no idea what I pay in gas because it's not the kind of thing I have to think about.
+And it's something I almost feel guilty about that I have no idea what I pay in gas because it's not the kind of thing I have to think about.

 But most people do, Sean.

-But there's no question on the energy side, the price inflation and gas is a decision we're making.
+The price inflation and gas is a decision we're making.

-By giving Vladimir Putin a waiver on Nord Stream 2 while simultaneously firing and giving pink slips to all the workers on the Keystone XL pipeline now and that that's expanded to other energy jobs, and these are high-paying career jobs in the energy sector.
+Correct me if I'm wrong by giving Vladimir Putin a waiver on Nord Stream 2 while simultaneously firing and giving pink slips to all the workers on the Keystone XL pipeline.

-And the if you use simple supply and demand dictating a price, if we artificially have lowered the supply of energy, the lifeblood of the world's economy, and yet the demand remains constant.
+And if you use simple supply and demand dictating a price, if we artificially have lowered the supply of energy, the lifeblood of the world's economy, and yet the demand remains constant, isn't it obvious why the price is going up?

 It's an indisputable and non-controversial assertion, and it's not even one, Sean, that I think most on the left would disagree with.